 Board Members are:

 The former owner/director of an engineering company, Mr Budenberg offers a range of skills in business administration and corporate governance.
-As Treasurer Mr Budenberg maintains the integrity of Cancer Care Centre’s financial position.
+As Chairman Mr Budenberg maintains the integrity of Cancer Care Centre’s overall management and governance responsibilities.

 Mr Brian Murphy BSc Dip Ed MAICD, Director World Learn Pty Ltd has considerable experience in running large and small business, with considerable IT Corporate experience, identifying Corporate Development, Strategy, Design and Organisation Change along with an extensive educational background including State Manger Business Services for TAFE SA.
 As Treasurer Mr Murphy maintains the integrity of the Centre’s financial position and adherence to Governance requirements under appropriate acts and regulations.

 Ms Anne-Marie Halligan BA, DipRM, OM therapist comes to the Board with over 30 years experience as a Registered Nurse in a variety of settings.
 In recent years she trained as a Remedial Massage Therapist and subsequently specialised in Oncology Massage.
 She is State Coordinator for SA and WA with Oncology Massage Ltd and is dedicated to making Oncology Massage standard care in the treatment of those diagnosed with cancer.
 Anne-Marie is a volunteer therapist at the Cancer Care Centre and her experience will contribute to the ongoing development of therapies and the maintenance of high quality care at the centre.